girder/large_image/docs/girder_config_options.rst

     ---
     # most settings are key-value pairs, where the value could be another
-    # directionary with keys and values, lists, or other valid data.
+    # dictionary with keys and values, lists, or other valid data.
     <key>: <value>
     # The access key is special
     access: